-It is extremely important to have a basic understanding of candlesticks charts to help us in quickly understanding the direction of price movement.
+It is extremely important to have a basic understanding of candlestick chart pattern to help us in quickly understanding the direction of price movement.

-Under technical analysis, candlestick charts are one of the most efficient ways to analyse the change in the prices of an asset.
+Under technical analysis, candlestick chart pattern is one of the most efficient ways to analyse the change in the prices of an asset.

-For a trader, two of the most favourite features of candlesticks charts are:
+For a trader, two of the most favorite features of candlesticks charts are:

 Each candlestick shows the completion of the specific number of trades during a particular period.

 It also shows that if there was more selling pressure or buying pressure during that particular period.

-In this blog, let us discuss in details about candlestick charts and how to analysis them while trading:
+In this blog, let us discuss in details about candlestick chart pattern and how to analyse them while trading:

 |Table of Contents|